5

 How the intelligence was leaked

-Bellingcat said the intelligence was shared through a Discord server, a messaging platform popular with gamers, and spread to 4Chan, Telegram, Twitter, and media outlets including The New York Times.
+The intelligence was shared through a Discord server, a messaging platform popular with gamers, and it then spread to 4Chan, Telegram, Twitter, and media outlets including The New York Times.
 The intelligence reportedly included a US assessment of military forces and Ukraine air defenses.
 The leak also raised the possibility of the US spying on Ukrainian leadership.

 "Incoming employees are screened - normally for a polygraph if you are obtaining a secret clearance - and anyone with a secret government clearance has sworn an oath to defend the Constitution, keep the classified information secret, and really there are three lifelong obligations for your security clearance,” former CIA officer and SPYEX consultant Ryan Hillsberg told the BBC.